Here are the six tips you should follow if you want everything to be in order when it comes to your relationship with SARS

 3. SARS will usually remit the penalties.
 If your late payment wasn't intentional, SARS will usually remit the penalty.

-, penalties and interest, so SARS can remit the penalties if your late payment wasn't intentional and you're usually tax
+Pay all outstanding Vat, penalties and interest, so SARS can remit the penalties if your late payment wasn't intentional and you're usually tax compliant.

 Here are three examples where SARS usually won't think your late payment was intentional: